 Not that everyone who stuck around here was a dud.
-This summer I wrote about positive reviews I've been reading for Marc Tramuta, director of amateur scouting, and Tommy Tanous, Vice President of amateur and international Scouting for the Mets.
-The Mets have had a noted improvement in drafting talent over the past few seasons, and they've been a big part of that.
-As, I'm sure, are some other folks that haven't been written about.
-But for sure there needs to be more great people and more success stories in Queens to turn this thing around.
-And the best thing that Porter can do to ensure more success stories is to be the type of boss that these people want to work for.
+This summer, I wrote about positive reviews I've been reading for Marc Tramuta, director of amateur scouting, and Tommy Tanous, Vice President of amateur and international Scouting for the Mets.
+The Mets have enjoyed a notable improvement in drafting talent over the past few seasons, and they've been a big part of that.
+As I'm sure, are some other folks that haven't been written about.
+But for sure, there need to be more great people and more success stories in Queens to turn this thing around.
+And the best thing that Porter can do to ensure more success stories is to be the type of boss these people want to work for.

 You're not going to get a chance to watch a Zoom press conference for most of these people when they join the Mets, and the vast majority of them won't get pieces written about them by the media that covers the team.
 I'd love to hear their stories, and I'm sure some of you that read my stuff would enjoy it, too, but the vast majority of fans don't care to delve that deeply into the nuts and bolts of a baseball organization.
-Yet it's the very people and operations that don't get the limelight that make the difference between a bad organization, a run of the mill one or a truly great one.
+Yet it's the very people and operations that don't get the limelight that makes the difference between a bad organization, a run-of-the-mill one, or a truly great one.
 We may not know much about them, but Jared Porter will, and hiring and empowering these folks will be every bit as important as anything trade he might make or any free agent he might sign.

 I remember reading about all of the things that the Dodgers do to ensure that their system remains productive for them.
 Baseball America had a good piece on their scouting and development that I wrote about in October as a potential roadmap for the Mets: